-Mark Bridge has warned expectant Sydney FC supporters to be wary of expecting instant gratification from the arrival of Italian World Cup legend Alessandro Del Piero.
+Mark Bridge has warned expectant Sydney FC fans to be wary of expecting instant gratification from the arrival of Italian legend Alessandro Del Piero.

 The former Sky Blues striker, who in June switched to newborn crosstown rival Sydney Wanderers, is as pleased to see the former Juventus talisman bring his charisma and class to the A-League as any supporter.

 But he cautions: 'If you look at the teams that have been successful in the A-League over the last couple of years in the likes of Brisbane Roar and Central Coast, you can see that having a big-money marquee player is not the be all and end all.

 'It’s great for crowds to get somebody of the calibre of a Del Piero or a Harry Kewell in your squad, but that’s not a guarantee of success on the field.

 'I feel the measurement of success in the signing of Del Piero will be from a crowd point of view, with memberships, corporate boxes and the like.